-Tom Velardi (e-mail 2004.04.25) recommends the forest pictured at left, near Fukuoka on Kyushu, on a holy mountain named Homanzan, very near the famous Tenmangu Shrine in the town of Dazaifu.
+Tom Velardi (e-mail 2004.04.25) recommends the forest pictured at right, near Fukuoka on Kyushu, on a holy mountain named Homanzan, very near the famous Tenmangu Shrine in the town of Dazaifu.
 The forest here is old and complex, with a multi-storied composition of mixed deciduous/evergreen broadleaf trees and conifers.
 The broadleaf trees represent many genera, such asQuercus, Myrica, Camellia, Castenea, Acer, Carpinus, Magnolia, Betula, Tillia, Rhus, and Diospyros).

 Suzuki E. and Susukida J. 1989.
 Age structure and regeneration process of temperate coniferous stands in the Segire River basin, Yakushima Island.
 Japanese Journal of Ecology 39: 45-51 [in Japanese with English summary].